This post may contain affiliate links. Please see my disclosure.

 4. It takes the pressure off!

-When a child knows that there are inherent benefits to mistake-making, it naturally takes the pressure off.
+When a child knows there are inherent benefits to making mistakes, it naturally takes the pressure off.
 In some cases, the relief from high pressure might allow the child to hone their focus on achieving the goal.
-Without the anxiety and fear of failure, the child is able to use 100% of their brain power and attention to completing the task successfully.
-This new outlook allows children to gain perspective and reframe their outlook: if I succeed, my mission is accomplished and if I fail, I learn something new about how to tackle the situation in the future.
+Without anxiety and fear of failure, the child can use 100% of their brainpower and attention to complete the task successfully.
+This new outlook allows children to gain perspective and reframe their thinking: if I succeed, my mission is accomplished; if I fail, I learn something new about how to tackle the situation in the future.

 5. Mistakes help students become better problem solvers and critical thinkers.